ntop/n2n/doc/CRYPTO.md

    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

 - As we use a stream cipher, the IV should be a nonce.
 The IV plays an additional role sketched later, see the following sections on checksum and replay protection.
+For use in header encryption and decryption, four bytes reading ASCII "n2n!" are appended to the 96-bit IV to internally make it a full 128-bit IV for use with 128-bit block size SPECK in CTR mode.

 - To make a less predictable use of the key space – just think of usually reset MSB of ASCII characters of community names – we actually use a hash of the community name as key.